posativ/regenwolken/doc/USAGE.rst

     minimum length of the short_id link (e.g. http://example.org/af3d).
 Retries
     three times to generate a non-existing random id before length is incremented by 1.

+thumbnails
+    dis/enables thumbnail rendering of (by PIL) known images. syntax_highlighting
+    dis/enables pygments powered syntax highlighting.
+If you remove this dependency, regenwolken is not able to recognize sourcecode file extensions as text-type. markdown_formatting
+    dis/enables markdown formatting of files ending with .md, .mkdown, .markdown

 bin/manage.py